cardano-foundation/CIPs/CIP-0025/README.md

 ## Abstract

-This proposal defines an NFT Metadata Standard for Native Tokens.
+This proposal defines an Media NFT Metadata Standard for Native Tokens.

 ## Motivation